dgiraldo313/JackedUp/README.md

 # JackedUp

-###Workout application that uses a deck of cards to randomly select exercises for the user to perform.
+Workout application that uses a deck of cards to randomly select exercises for the user to perform.

-Previously built this app on Ruby on Rails, but decided to redo it using REACT.
-The next step for this project is to add user persistance by merging the ROR back end with the REACT front end.
+Users can assign a type of exercise (push-ups, sit-ups, burpes, etc) to each of the suits ( &hearts;, &diams;, &spades;, &clubs; ) and then they can iterate through a deck of cards to perform the exercises.

+## Next Steps:
+ - [ ] Adapt into a PWA
+ - [ ] Add transitions between cards to make it more obvious to the user that they have gone to the next card in line
+ - [ ] Allow users to skip and end workout earlier
+ - [ ] Add logic for workout difficulty
+ - [ ] Refresh desktop design